Label-efficient Time Series Representation Learning: A Review: In-domain Representation Learning

 \subsubsection{Contrastive-based Methods}

 Contrastive-based self-supervised learning methods aim to form positive and negative pairs, where the contrastive loss maximizes the similarity among positive pairs while minimizing the similarity among negative pairs.
+To illustrate, given an unlabeled dataset \( \mathcal{D}_U = \{x_j\}_{j=1}^{N} \) of time series instances, the objective of contrastive self-supervised learning is to learn a representation \( f \) that embeds similar instances, i.e., positive pairs closer together and dissimilar instances, i.e., negative pairs, further apart in the embedding space.
+The positive pairs are data instances \( (x_i, x_i^+) \) derived from the same time series instance or through augmentations that preserve the semantic content (see Section~\ref{sec:augmentaionts}).
+The negative pairs are \( (x_i, x_j^-) \), where \( x_i \) and \( x_j^- \) do not share the same semantic content, often chosen from different time series instances within the dataset.
+The objective is to learn a function \( f \) that minimizes a contrastive loss, such as the InfoNCE loss \cite{cpc}, defined for a batch of instances as follows:

+where \( sim(u, v) \) is a similarity measure between two embeddings (e.g., the dot product or cosine similarity), \( \tau \) is a temperature parameter that scales the similarity measure.
+Notably, the sum in the denominator runs over a set of negative pairs for each positive pair, and \( n \) is the number of positive pairs in a batch.
+In addition, the hyperparameter \( \tau \) plays a crucial role in controlling the scale of the distribution of distances between embeddings.
+A smaller value of \( \tau \) sharpens the distribution increasing the sensitivity to small differences in distances, potentially focusing the learning on hard negatives.
+Conversely, a larger \( \tau \) value smooths out the distribution, which can mitigate the impact of outliers but may reduce discriminative power by treating dissimilar pairs more leniently.

 Previous works propose different strategies to choose the positive and negative pairs to improve the quality of the learned representations.
 Additionally, most works attempt to learn the temporal relations within time series in the pretraining phase.
 In this section, we provide a new time series-specific categorization for contrastive-based self-supervised learning methods.
 Particularly, we categorize them into intra-sample contrastive methods, inter-sample contrastive methods, and frequency domain contrastive methods.